Watch How & When a Sale-to-Service Works

 Pure Debt Recapitalization: If proceeds are used to exclusively payoff existing debt, the S2S will not generally be a fit unless the company or its shareholders have net operating loss carryforwards.

-The world’s economy has moved from an industrial economy reliant on physical assets to a service economy reliant on intangible assets but even some experienced accounting, audit and tax professionals do not have a firm grasp of this topic.
+The world has moved from an industrial economy reliant on physical assets to a service economy reliant on intangible assets.
 This presentation provides an overview of intangible assets, ways to finance them and ways to maximize them to drive shareholder value.